raman-saluja/docblockur/README.md

-# DocBlockur - An Easy to use Documentation template with clean design
+# DocBlockur - A Documentation HTML Template

 DocBlockur - An Easy to use Documentation template with clean design : [https://raman-saluja.github.io/docblockur/](//raman-saluja.github.io/docblockur)